-Understanding why roosters crow might help you tolerate your cockerel's cry, but it won't make it any quieter.
+Understanding might help you tolerate your cockerel's cry, but it won't make it any quieter.
 While you won't be able to quiet the cacophony completely without surgical intervention, reducing the sexual, territorial and protective triggers from your roo's life can make life in the chicken yard quite a bit quieter.

 Divide and Conquer

 A rooster's daily routine revolves a great deal around mating and protecting his harem of hens.
 Morning's first light often highlights roosters perched on a high area proclaiming their dominance and claiming their territory.
 Back-and-forth crowing between roosters let each other know where the boundaries are and whose hens are in the area.
 You can eliminate this back-and-forth crowing by keeping only one rooster on your property so there are no territorial disputes.

 A rooster will keep in touch with his flock of hens throughout the day, crowing to them to call them to food he's found, to alert them to danger or signal them to the roost at night.
 A pet rooster kept out of sight and scent of hens naturally will find less reason to crow.
 A rooster kept alone seldom finds reason to crow unless he's low on food or bored.
 Give him an area to forage for bugs and fresh greens and plenty of fresh water to enjoy more of the sound of silence.
 If chicks are what you're after, you can put a hen in with him temporarily to produce fertile eggs.

 Tuck Him in for the Night